baludoddi/primilyNew/src/pages/policy/index.md

 templateKey: policy-page
 title: Privacy & Terms of USe
 policyDescription: >-
-  iPlum, Inc. (“iPlum” or the “Company”) is committed to protecting the privacy of your information.
-This Privacy Statement describes iPlum’s Web site privacy practices.
+  Primily, Inc. (“Primily” or the “Company”) is committed to protecting the privacy of your information.
+This Privacy Statement describes Primily's Web site privacy practices.
 seo:
   browserTitle: Policy | Primily
   description: >-